gwizard/gwizard/README.md

 GWizard came about because as we progressively Guice-ified a Dropwizard application, we replaced more and more of DW.
 This is the logical conclusion of that process.
 We try to preserve the spirit of Dropwizard, and leverage DW's code as dependency jars where reasonable.

-However, Dropwizard is *vastly* more mature, with *many* more features, and *lovely* documentation.
-If you like it, use it!

 ### Why did you pick RESTEasy over Jersey?
 We didn't, originally, which is how we discovered what a trainwreck Jersey2 has become.